tamu-datathon-org/datasaurus/docs/passport/deployment.md

 ## Environment Variables needed:
 - The Gatekeeper Integration Secret - the string for our secret
-- The MongoDB URL - The URL for the database
+- The MongoDB URI - The URI for the database
 - The MongoDB DB - The Database Name on MongoDB